Lord Warden of the Cinque Ports

 Banner of the Lord Warden of the Cinque Ports, Admiral Sir George Zambellas.

-Lord Warden of the Cinque Ports is the name of a ceremonial post in the United Kingdom.
+Lord Warden of the Cinque Ports (Dominus Custos Quinque Portuum) is the name of a ceremonial post in the United Kingdom.
 The post dates from at least the 12th century, when the title was Keeper of the Coast, but it may be older.
-The Lord Warden was originally in charge of the Cinque Ports, a group of five (cinque in Norman French) port towns on the southeast coast of England formed to collectively supply ships for The Crown in the absence of a formal navy at that time.
+The Lord Warden was originally in charge of the Cinque Ports (/sɪŋk pɔ(r)ts/ sink-_-ports), a group of five (cinque in Norman French) port towns on the southeast coast of England formed to collectively supply ships for The Crown in the absence of a formal navy at that time.
 Today, the post is a sinecure and an honorary title, and 14 towns belong to the Cinque Ports confederation.
 The title is one of the higher honours bestowed by the Sovereign; it has often been held by members of the Royal Family or by prime ministers, especially those who were influential in defending Britain in times of war.

 The Lord Warden was solely responsible for the return of all writs to the Crown, along with the collection of taxes and the arrest of criminals.
 His court was held in St James's church, near Dover Castle, and there he exercised jurisdiction broadly equivalent to that of Chancery.
 He also had a "lieutenant's powers of muster".
 The Constableship of Dover Castle, later added (1267) to the warden's office, enabled him to keep a garrison and administrative staff, including the clerk and the lieutenant of the castle.

 The coat of arms of the Cinque Ports is first recorded in 1305 (and is probably a few years older), predating even the arms of the City of London.
 The arms comprise a shield divided per pale (vertically), depicting on the dexter side (viewer's left) three gold half lions passant gardant on a red field; and on the sinister side (viewer's right) three gold half ships' hulls on a blue field.
-These arms are also flown as an heraldic banner (flag), and form the basis of the banner of the Lord Warden.
+These arms are also flown as an heraldic banner (flag); and (with additional elements indicating the individual office-holder) form the basis of the banner of the Lord Warden.